feast-dev/feast/sdk/python/tests/README.md

         * online store tests
             * `test_universal_online.py`
 3. Registration Tests
-    * The registration folder contains all of the registry tests and some universal cl tests.
+    * The registration folder contains all of the registry tests and some universal cli tests.
 This includes:
         * CLI Apply and Materialize tests tested against on the universal test suite
         * Data type inference tests
         * Registry tests